Mark Zuckerberg Apologises Over Cambridge Analytica Scandal

 On Wednesday Mr Zuckerberg made his first public statement since the controversy erupted – via a Facebook post.

-Journalists at The Guardian had told Facebook in 2015 that Alexander Kogan, a Cambridge University professor, had shared data from an app he had developed with CA, he said.
+Journalists at The Guardian had told Facebook in 2015 that Aleksandr Kogan, a Cambridge University professor, had shared data from an app he had developed with CA, he said.

-Facebook immediately banned Prof Kogan’s app and demanded that he and CA delete the data, for which they provided “certifications” that they had, the boss said.
+Facebook immediately banned Dr Kogan’s app and demanded that he and CA delete the data, for which they provided “certifications” that they had, the boss said.

 Last week the company was alerted by The Guardian, The New York Times and Channel 4 that CA may not have deleted the data as they had said and the firm was banned from Facebook.